|GATEWAY INVESTMENTS, LLC|

 - You have taxable compensation (i.e., wages, self-employment income) during the year

-- $123,000 if your filing status is married filing jointly (less than or equal to
+- $193,000 or less for a full contribution if your tax filing status is married filing

-- $10,000 if your filing status is married filing separately (full deduction not available)
+- $10,000 or less for a partial contribution if your tax filing status is married

 Note: These income ranges are for the 2019 tax year, and are indexed for